castle2668/astro-blog/src/content/blog/2024-10-22-merge-sort.md

 ---
-title: "[Algorithms] Merge Sort"
+title: '[Algorithms] Merge Sort'
-excerpt: "In this article, we’re covering Merge Sort, an efficient sorting algorithm that breaks down arrays into smaller parts, sorts them, and merges them back into a single sorted array.
-Merge Sort is often highlighted in technical interviews, so understanding its mechanics is essential."
+excerpt: 'In this article, we’re covering Merge Sort, an efficient sorting algorithm that breaks down arrays into smaller parts, sorts them, and merges them back into a single sorted array.
+Merge Sort is often highlighted in technical interviews, so understanding its mechanics is essential.'
-tags: ["algorithms", "javascript"]
+tags: ['algorithms', 'javascript']
 date: 2024-10-22
-author: "Sean Huang"
+author: 'Sean Huang'
-image: "javascript.png"
+image: 'javascript.png'
 slug: 2024-10-22-merge-sort
 ---